pitivi/pitivi/docs/attic/PyGST_Tutorial/Elements:_basics.md

 All new elements are derived from gst.Element or a class derived from gst.Element, gst.PushSrc is such an example.
-There are several basic steps common to all plugins which include registering the element with gstreamer, and initalising the plugin like you would anyother object.
+There are several basic steps common to all plugins which include registering the element with gstreamer, and initialising the plugin like you would any other object.
-When initialising a derivied gst.Element you must do several things, create the gst.Pads which describe media streams (buffers) the element can recieve and send, and make the pads by calling the gst.Element.add\_pad(gst.Pad) method.
-You must also overide the functions specific to what you are trying to do, we are creating a filter (an element which both recieves and sends buffers) in this case we must at minimum override the gst.Pad.set\_caps function which is used to negotiate which type of buffers can be recieved and the gst.Pad.chain function which handles incoming buffers.
+When initialising a derivied gst.Element you must do several things, create the gst.Pads which describe media streams (buffers) the element can receive and send, and make the pads by calling the gst.Element.add\_pad(gst.Pad) method.
+You must also override the functions specific to what you are trying to do, we are creating a filter (an element which both receives and sends buffers) in this case we must at minimum override the gst.Pad.set\_caps function which is used to negotiate which type of buffers can be received and the gst.Pad.chain function which handles incoming buffers.

 NewElement is derived from gst.Element